leonardompp/leonardompp.github.io/index.md

 ## My Bio

 My name is Leonardo Mouta.
-I am a 3rd year exchange student at ISAE-SUPAERO (France) currently specializing in autonomous systems and fluid dynamics.
-Former student at Brazil's Aeronautics Institute of Technology (ITA).
-Particularly interested in UAVs of all types.
-Other interests include Military History, literature and bad jokes.
+I am currently majoring in aerospace engineering as an exchange student at ISAE-SUPAERO (France), with a specialization in autonomous systems and fluid dynamics.
+Former aerospace engineering student at Brazil's Aeronautics Institute of Technology (ITA).

 ### Fields of Interest

+My main interest is autonomous systems, particularly UAVs of all types.
+Concerning UAVs, I have dealt with:

+* Path planning
+* Guidance and navigation
+* Control theory
+* Object manipulation
+* Collision avoidance
+* Etc.

+Other interests include military history, literature and bad jokes.

 ### CV